Innovation game

-Within qualitative marketing research, the phrase innovation game refers to a form of primary market research developed by Luke Hohmann where customers play a set of directed games as a means of generating feedback about a product or service.
+Within qualitative marketing research, an innovation game is a form of primary market research developed by Luke Hohmann where customers play a set of directed games as a means of generating feedback about a product or service.
 The research is primary because the data collected is gathered directly from customers or prospects and is intended to answer a specific research question.
 (Secondary research is data collected previously by others, usually through primary research, that may or may not address a specific research question.)
 “Customers” who play innovation games are commonly direct recipients or consumers of a specific product or service.
 In some cases, though, game players may be any person or system who is or would be affected by a product or service.

 Innovation games are directed by a facilitator whose responsibilities include: